-‘This Is Us’ Fans Thrilled Over The Possibility Of Another Big Three Birth
+'This Is Us' Fans Thrilled Over The Possibility Of Another Big Three Birth

 Spoiler alert: This article contains spoilers from the This Is Us episode "There."

-This Is Us fans were thrilled over the possibility of another big three birth as Kevin’s (Justin Hartley) fiance Madison (Caitlin Thompson) and Kate’s (Chrissy Metz) surrogate Ellie (Annie Funke) simultaneously readied to welcome their children into the world.
+This Is Us fans were thrilled over the possibility of another big three birth as Kevin's (Justin Hartley) fiancée Madison (Caitlin Thompson) and Kate's (Chrissy Metz) surrogate Ellie (Annie Funke) simultaneously readied themselves to welcome their children into the world.

 "What???
 Another big three birth?
 For the twins?
 How, how do you always find a way to make us all cry?" questioned one follower of the show's writers.